opensearch-project/sql/docs/dev/sql-nested-function-where-clause.md

 Using the same query as above but with syntax option 1, the response from OpenSearch will be the same, but the DSL used in the query will differ.
 - `SELECT * FROM nested_objects WHERE nested(message, message.info = 'a' OR messate.author = 'elm');`

 This example has a nested function in the `SELECT` clause and the `WHERE` clause of the query.
 Using the `nested` function in the `SELECT` clause will flatten the response nested objects from OpenSearch.
+See [Nested In Select](sql-nested-function-select-clause.md) for more details on flattening.
 - `SELECT nested(message.info) FROM nested_objects WHERE nested(message.info) = 'a';`

 When using syntax option 1 we need separate function calls when the `path` is not identical.
 This query exemplifies how a user can use multiple queries with differing `path` values.